I didn't think it could be done. Frozen chicken cooked to tender perfection in 12 minutes?

 Let's take them out and see if they are cooked alllllll the way through...

-The side of the chicken that touched the bottom of pot looked even better than the top...all glazey, carmelized and yummy....
+The side of the chicken that touched the bottom of pot looked even better than the top...all glazey, caramelized and yummy....

 This chicken was moist, tender and it shredded easily.
-I combined it with some of the 1/2 cup or so of BBQ "broth" and served it with cheese on a homestyle tortilla for a quick and easy meal.
+I combined it with some of the 1/2 cup or so of BBQ "broth" that was left over in the pressure cooker and served it with cheese on a homestyle tortilla for a quick and easy meal.

 I think we have a winner on our hands, folks!